 Preparing for Group Bible Studies

-study, you should go through the lesson in advance to get a good understanding
+you should go through the lesson in advance to get a good understanding of the

 discussion and the group’s size, makeup, level of biblical knowledge, etc. Try